ecyffka/Spellchecker/README.md

 Authors: Arya, Mizuki, Erin
 Project wiki page: ​​https://www.cs.ubc.ca/~poole/cs312/2023/projects/project1.pdf

+## Usage

+To use the spellchecker:
+- Clone the project
+- From the root directory, run "cabal run Spellchecker"
+- The Spellchecker loads the Brown corpus by default
+- Check typos or add new sentences to the corpus

 ## Feasibility study: is functional programming a feasible option for machine learning applications?

 ### What is the problem?